-I’ve been immersed in Physical Culture for my entire life — both as an athlete, and as a coach/trainer — and this is something that I’ve found to be universally true: those who ultimately succeed in mastering their physical selves aren’t necessarily the most well-read, the most technically savvy, or scientifically astute.
-They don’t necessarily have greater willpower or focus than the next guy, nor are they repositories of Rain-Man-like facts and figures.
-No, these people (and I unabashedly place myself in this group) are, quite simply, masters of synthesis.
+Patterns, mindset and common traits.
+There are a few constants I’ve found to be true among those who are both successful, and genuinely fulfilled: those who ultimately succeed in mastering their whys aren’t necessarily the most well-read, the most technically savvy, the most scientifically astute or charismatic.
+They don’t necessarily have a greater reservoir of willpower or focus than the next guy, nor are they repositories of Rain-Man-like facts and figures.
+No, these people (and I unabashedly place myself in this group) quite simply, live their whys, and are non-dogmatic masters of synthesis.

 This blog is a great place to start, but it is by no means the one definitive, exhaustive source.
-If you still find yourself lost or muddled, then think about scheduling some time with Michelle or myself (or both, if you prefer).
-Our rates are $150/hour, either in-person or via Skype.
+If you still find yourself lost or muddled — or you just want a deeper dive, or another perspective — then think about scheduling some time with me.
+My rate is $200/hour, either in-person or via Skype.